 Relationships, both personal and professional, require conscious effort.
-At work, just like in our personal lives, we have to build trust with the people around us—our colleagues.
+At work, just like in our personal lives, we have to build trust with the people around us, including co-workers.

 As a leader, your most important responsibility is building trust on your team.
 Without it, a team can't collaborate and can't achieve its goals.